ModelDBRepository/3807/readme.txt

-20110411 changed solve method to cnexp in caacum.mod and naacum.mod as per "Integration methods for SOLVE statements" topic in the NEURON forum http://www.neuron.yale.edu/phpBB/viewtopic.php?f=28&t=592 -ModelDB Adminsitrator
+20110411 changed solve method to cnexp in caacum.mod and naacum.mod as per "Integration methods for SOLVE statements" topic in the NEURON forum http://www.neuron.yale.edu/phpBB/viewtopic.php?f=28&t=592 20110412 corrected above change to derivimplicit from cnexp -ModelDB Adminsitrator